sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 - `fact-lowlevel` requires even more additional tools and packages.
 Please contact sebastian.buschjaeger@tu-dortmund.de if you are interested in these files.

 Once the data is downloaded, you can start the experiments by executing `run.py` in the respective folder.
 This file starts _all_ experiments for a single data-set including all hyperparameter configurations.
 This may take some time (usually a few hours per data-set) to finish.
 The experiments are currently configured to launch `15` threads via `joblib`, so make sure your hardware is strong enough or reduce the number of cores by setting `n_cores` at the end of each file.
 After the experiments finished, you can browse the results by using the `explore_results` Jupyter Notebook.
 Note that, depending on actual experiments you ran you might want to change the list of `datasets` used for plotting in the second cell of this notebook accordingly.

-## To Do

-- [ ] Check if we should introduce a unique id for each example in the summary so that we can query it afterwards
-- [ ] Write more documentation
-- [ ] Write some tests

 ## Citing our Paper